-- Another way is to use a list of all possible words, again each word represented to a string:Note how the empty second line disappears with this representation.
+- Another way is to use a list of words, again each word represented as a string:Note how the empty second line disappears with this representation.
 After all, there are no words on the empty line.

-Before we get started, take a look at figure 45.
-It introduces a
+Before we get started, take a look at figure 67.
+It introduces

-number of useful file reading functions that come with BSL.
-They are not
+a number of useful file reading functions.
+They are not comprehensive:

-One problem with figure 45 is that they use the names of two data definitions that do not exist yet, including one involving list-containing lists.
-As always, we start with a data definition, but this time, we leave this task to you.
+Figure 67 uses the names of two data definitions that do not exist yet, including one involving list-containing lists.
+As always, we start with a data definition, but this time we leave this task to you.
 Hence, before you read on, solve the following exercises.
 The solutions are needed to make complete sense out of the figure, and without working through the solutions, you cannot really understand the rest of this section.

-Exercise 156.
+Exercise 171.
 You know what the data definition for List-of-strings looks like.
 Spell it out.
-Make sure that you can represent Piet Hein’s poem as an instance of the definition where each line is a represented as a string and another one where each word is a string.
+Make sure that you can represent Piet Hein’s poem as an instance of the definition where each line is represented as a string and another instance where each word is a string.
 Use read-lines and read-words to confirm your representation choices.

-As you probably know, operating systems come with programs that measure various statistics of files.
-Some count the number of lines, others count the number of words in a file.
-A third may determine how many words appear per line.
+As you probably know, operating systems come with programs that measure files.
+One counts the number of lines, another determines how many words appear per line.
 Let us start with the latter to illustrate how the design recipe helps with the design of complex functions.

-; LLS -> List-of-numbers ; determines the number of words on each line (define (words-on-line lls) empty)
+; LLS -> List-of-numbers ; determines the number of words on each line (define (words-on-line lls) '())

-Once you have data examples, it is easy to formulate functional examples; just imagine applying the function to each of the data example.
-When apply words-on-line to lls0, you should get the empty list back, because there are no lines.
-When you apply words-on-line to lls1, you should get a list of two numbers back, because there are two lines.
+Once you have data examples, it is easy to formulate functional examples; just imagine applying the function to each of the data examples.
+When you apply words-on-line to lls0, you should get the empty list back because there are no lines.
+When you apply words-on-line to lls1, you should get a list of two numbers back because there are two lines.
 The two numbers are 2 and 0, respectively, given that the two lines in lls1 contain two and no words each.